Anjum9694/Fili-Fili-Project/README.md

 ### Updates

+* 22/12/2022 Optimization by Anjum9694 for Akuru Game by Yazeen

 * 19/12/2022 Improvements to the Processing interface code.

 * 18/12/2022 Released Fili Fili Project V2 By Anjum9694 an optimized version of the arduino code from scratch with wireless infrared capability.